-2) Criterion 2 - Teaching, Learning and Research
+4) Criterion 4 - Teaching and Learning

-- (1) The higher education institution has an effective system in place for ensuring that its study programmes are designed and offered in line with the requirements of the Maldives National Qualifications Framework. - (2) The higher education institution has an adequate system of regulations and procedures, supported by policies, relating to all aspects of students' experience. - (3) The higher education institution ensures that students have an appropriate learning environment, including adequate facilities, libraries, IT infrastructure and support, and academic guidance. - (4) The higher education institution has an institutional research policy and strategy, supported by appropriate regulations and procedures. - (5) The higher education institution provides adequate and sufficient facilities and equipment for the research activities of staff and students in line with its strategies.
+- (1) The higher education institution has an effective system in place for ensuring that its study programmes are designed and offered in line with the requirements of the Maldives National Qualifications Framework. - (2) The higher education institution has an adequate system of regulations and procedures, supported by policies, relating to all aspects of students' experience. - (3) The higher education institution ensures that students have an appropriate learning environment, including adequate facilities, libraries, IT infrastructure and support, and academic guidance.